Kixdev/roblox-invisible-hybrid-script/README.md

   Adjust underground offset depth dynamically (range 1–500).
   Changes apply instantly and affect the hybrid offset logic directly.

-* **Smooth Input Handling**
-  Slider interaction does not interfere with UI dragging.
-  Global input release prevents mouse lock, chat issues, or stuck UI states.

-* **Respawn Safe**
-  Automatically rescans the character on respawn and resets visibility to prevent duplicated connections or broken behavior.

-* **Clean Connection Management**
-  All event connections are tracked and safely disconnected, allowing the script to be re-executed without memory leaks.

 ---

 ## 🎮 Controls